ry4nguera/skills-introduction-to-codeql/README.md

   - **Languages to analyze:** These are the languages that will be scanned by CodeQL.
 In this case, we will be scanning in `Python`.
   - **Query suites:** CodeQL [queries](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning-with-codeql#about-codeql-queries) are packaged in bundles called "suites".
 This section allows you to choose which query suite to use.
 We'll leave this set as **Default** for this exercise.
 For more information, see "[About CodeQL queries](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning-with-codeql#about-codeql-queries)."
   - **Events:** This section tells CodeQL when to scan.
-In this case, it's set to scan on any pull request to the `main` branch.
+In this case, it's set to scan on any pull request to the `main` branch

 ![codeql-default-configuration-box.png](/images/codeql-default-configuration-box.png)